Laser Direct Structuring (LDS) Technology

 |SMT / Cable assembly / mechanical integration||Few Days|

 The process of LDS consists of 3 major phases: Injection Molding, Lasering Activation and Metallization.
 In some cases, there are additional steps like SMT process or soldering for the assembly of components.
+For deeper insights into the LDS process, check out the whitepaper: Working Principles & Benefits for RF Applications

 Please accept YouTube cookies to play this video.
 By accepting you will be accessing content from YouTube, a service provided by an external third party.